 Street Trees and Sidewalks

 Sidewalks are public right of ways, but are to be maintained by the adjacent property owner.
-The Alderman have a "50/50" program that can provide an incentive for property owners to maintain the sidewalks in front of their property.
-A bid would be provided and you would be responsible for 50% of the repair costs.
-If you'd like to repair your sidewalk, contact Alderman Ken Ortmann (w) 314-622-3287, (h) 314-776-0161.
+The Aldermen have a "50/50" program that can offset these costs; a bid would be provided, and you would be responsible for 50% of the repair costs.
+If you'd like to repair your sidewalk, contact the 9th Ward Alderman.